Skip to main content

 You can diversify further by choosing assets with different risk levels (so long as you can handle varying risk levels).
 If you're investing in stocks or private equity, you can diversify by varying lifecycle stages and market capitalization.

-• Risk profiles: An assessment of how risky any investment is based on a variety of factors, such as how volatile it has been over time and what market conditions it is subject to.
+• Risk profiles: an assessment of how risky any investment is based on factors like historical volatility and market conditions.

-• Defensive stocks: These are stocks that have similar expected returns but also perform well at different times.
-This approach does give up on some upside, but it also reduces the risk of a bad outcome, while keeping expected returns the same.
+• Defensive stocks: stocks with similar expected returns that perform well at different times, reducing the risk of a bad outcome while keeping expected returns the same.

-• Lifecycle stage: Growth stocks are companies that expect to grow faster than the overall market, but can be volatile, while value stocks are established companies that aren’t expected to see much more growth, but are considered more stable.
+• Lifecycle stage: growth stocks are companies expected to grow faster than the overall market but can be volatile, while value stocks are established companies considered more stable.

-• Market capitalization: The total value of a company's outstanding shares of stock, which represents the company’s overall value as perceived by the market.
-Higher cap stocks are typically stable, more established companies, while lower cap stocks may have more risk but have historically had higher returns.
+• Market capitalization: higher cap stocks are typically stable, established companies, while lower cap stocks may have more risk but have historically had higher returns.

 When it comes to diversifying your portfolio, how you do it comes down to whether your portfolio is self-directed (DIY) or managed (by a professional or platform).